 Wikileaks has been quite a topic this year.
 And although I am all about being transparent and knowing what is happening around, I can’t help but think that some information should be privy only to people who will handle it with a certain discretion.
 The truth is that no matter what names are replaced with XXXXXX, counterparties and clandestine services are most likely to figure out who exactly is the origin of a particular report.
 So, no, it is not good to publish information in such a manner.
 Click here to read ” Wikileaks, Internet and Responsibility” post!

 Well, this is the hot new coding language.
 Brand new and super-duper.
-And although this is not my original content, but rather something I found at a post by Polly Becker, it still got quite a lot of visits.
+And although this is not my original content, but rather something I found at a post by Polly Becker, it still got quite many visits.
 Mostly from the search on Google, but not the less.
 So feast on this great visual presentation.
 Click here to see “HTML5 For Dummies [Infographic]”!

-Now, this post was written in a Word Cup frenzy mood, when I was trying to check the latest news on one of my preferred sports online papers.
+This post was written in a Word Cup frenzy mood when I checked the latest news on one of my preferred sports online papers.
 It shows my particular frustration and attitude towards such irresponsible digital marketing practice.
 Most of the visits came from outside of Bulgaria.
 The interesting fact here is that they are from search results featuring the exact words mentioned in the post’s title.
 Click here to read “Expandable Banners, Bulgaria & UX” post!

 So feel free to browse and let me know what your favourite posts are!